KartikAnand17/KartikAnand17/README.md

 - Computer Scinece and engineering graduate from Birla Institute of Technology and Science :india:	:united_arab_emirates:
 - Interested in Big Data Engineering, Distributed Systems, Machine Learning :robot:
 - Fun Fact: I am fitness freak :running_man:.
 You'll find me in the gym or out for a run in most of my free time :weight_lifting_man:
+- We can stay connected :handshake: on [LinkedIn] (https://www.linkedin.com/in/kartik-anand-1aa54020b/)
 <!--
 **KartikAnand17/KartikAnand17** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.